BACKGROUND

 Lynx are harder to see than sea eagles, but their cryptic nature does not deter tourist interest.
 In Germany’s Harz Mountains, a similar methodology was recently used to assess how many people were attracted to the area by the lynx which were reintroduced in 1999.
 Here, 49.3% of visitors identified lynx as one of the main reasons motivating their visit, while 4.2% listed lynx as the main reason.
 However, 12% of visitors admitted that they would have been less likely to visit if they had known they were unlikely to see a wild lynx.
 Even after taking this into account, the presence of wild lynx in the Harz Mountains is estimated to generate £7 -11 million each year.

-Lynx hunting activity could also reduce some of the costs associated with deer.
+Lynx could also reduce some of the costs associated with deer.
 Deer damage costs Forestry and Land Scotland an estimated £3 million each year, while costs linked to habitat damage (e.g. peatlands), agricultural crops and Lyme disease add up to further significant costs for Scotland as a whole.
 Other costs include those incurred from vehicle collisions (£13.8 million a year according to one 2007 study), while deer management and fencing costs tens of millions every year.

 Reintroducing lynx also promises to help rekindle popular interest in Scottish nature, providing a totemic symbol of ecosystem restoration around which we can rally hopes for a greener future.
 There could be volunteering opportunities linked to monitoring and livestock protection, and there is potential for lynx-friendly products, from lamb to wool, which would allow farmers to charge a premium for their produce where those products are associated with toleration for and coexistence with lynx.